What Is Self Destructive Behavior?

 Shame involves an internalized feeling of being humiliated and exposed.
 Shame is different from guilt.
 Shame is a feeling of badness about the self.
-Guilt is about behavior — a feeling of “conscience” from having done something wrong or against one’s values.
+Regret is about behavior, a sense of “conscience” from doing something wrong or against one’s values.

-Everyone can break the cycle of shame — even when the odds seem insurmountable.
-The first step is recognizing how shame is fueling your self-destructive behaviors and acknowledging the shame.
-It’s okay to have flaws — we all do because every one of us is human and deeply flawed.
+Everyone can break the cycle of shame, even when the odds seem insurmountable.
+The first step is recognizing how shame fuels your self-destructive behaviors and acknowledging the guilt.
+It’s okay to have flaws.
+We all do because we are human and deeply flawed.

 Shame can be healed and relieved by: